Introduction

 export APACHE_RUN_USER=www-data

-To ensure that no local users can modify the hosted website and to harden exploitation of possible vulnerability, it's always a good idea to limit access to the web root.
-Here, we can see that the DocumentRoot is /var/www/wordpress, using ls, we can check that the permission are not correctly restricted:
+To ensure that no local users can modify the hosted website and to harden exploitation of possible vulnerabilities, it's always a good idea to limit access to the webroot.
+Here, we can see that the DocumentRoot is /var/www/wordpress, using ls, we can check that the permissions (which seems are not correctly set):

 # ls -lR /var/www/wordpress